8 Quick And Easy Guitar Strumming Patterns Beginners Need To Know

 This article may contain affiliate links.
 When you click on a link and make a purchase we may earn a small commission at no extra cost to you.

 Learning strumming patterns requires you to know some chords so go ahead and read 12 guitar chords you need to know, as these chords will be a useful companion to this guide.
-Now, the guitar rhythms in this guide may not be the most complex you have ever heard, but that doesn’t mean they are not useful.
-In fact, you will find that these simple patterns have been widely used throughout popular music for many years.
+The guitar rhythms in this guide may not be the most complex you have ever heard, but that doesn’t mean they are not useful.
+You will find that these simple patterns have been widely used throughout popular music for many years.

-You may easily incorporate these strumming patterns into your playing right away, and I encourage you to do so.
+You may easily incorporate these strumming patterns into your playing immediately, and I encourage you to do so.

 Contents (Jump to easy guitar strumming patterns!)